scipy/scipy/doc/source/tutorial/special.rst

 .. highlight:: cython

-Scipy also offers Cython bindings for scalar, typed versions of many of the functions in special.
+SciPy also offers Cython bindings for scalar, typed versions of many of the functions in special.
 The following Cython code gives a simple example of how to use these functions::